 Medical supervision during detox includes the control of healthcare professionals who are trained to manage the difficulties of withdrawal.
 This supervision is essential for several reasons:

 - Safety: Certain substances, such as alcohol and benzodiazepines, can trigger intense withdrawal symptoms that may involve seizures, hallucinations, and even death.
-Healthcare professionals can check vital signs, control symptoms, and provide instant intervention if complications arise.
+Healthcare professionals can monitor vital signs, manage symptoms, and provide immediate intervention if complications arise.

 - Medication Management: Medications can play a key role in easing withdrawal symptoms and decreasing cravings.
 For example, medications such as methadone or buprenorphine can be utilized in opioid detoxification to alleviate withdrawal symptoms and inhibit relapse.
-Medical supervision guarantees that these medications are prescribed safely and effectively, tailored to the patient’s requirements.
+Medical supervision ensures these medications are prescribed safely and effectively, tailored to the patient’s needs.

-- Support and Comfort: Withdrawal management can be a very painful process.
+- Support and Comfort: Withdrawal management can be an excruciating process.
 Medical supervision delivers not only medical but also psychological support.
-Nurses, doctors, and counselors can provide comfort, encouragement, and strategies to deal with the discomfort, making the process more bearable.
+Nurses, doctors, and counsellors can provide comfort, encouragement, and strategies to manage discomfort, making the process more bearable.

 What Happens After Detox?